clarkdave/connect-mincer/README.md

 Mincer is an excellent port of Sprockets, which means it is a robust and featured asset manager for your Node app.
 However, Mincer makes no assumptions about your application so by default it requires some work to get going with a typical Express app.

-Using connect-mincer, you can:
+Using connect-mincer, you can skip that work and simply:

 * Write and serve CoffeeScript, LESS, Stylus, etc
+* Have everything recompiled on each request (in development)
 * Serve files with an MD5 digest (for caching)
-* Precompile all your assets and have your Connect app read from the manifest
+* Precompile all your assets and have your Connect app read from the compile manifest

 ## Let's go!